-There are two languages available in Year 10 within the school timetable: French and Japanese.
+There are two languages available to study in Year 10 within the school timetable: French and Japanese.
 Both languages are available for study through to VCE level.
-Year 10 Japanese and Year 10 French are a pre-requisite to study Units 1 & 2 in Year 11.
+Year 10 Japanese and Year 10 French are a prerequisite to study Units 1 & 2 Japanese or French in Year 11.

 There are benefits to learning a foreign language in a formal academic setting.
 Japanese and French at Nossal are taught in a structured, rigorous way.
 Language study includes both communicative task-based learning, and formal grammar study, which is particularly beneficial for the development of students' literacy and numeracy skills.
 The study of a language other than English is also encouraged by both the Victorian and Federal Governments to support global participation.
-The Victorian Baccalaureate has been developed to provide an additional form of recognition for those students who choose to undertake the demands of studying both a higher-level mathematics and a language in their VCE program of study (see page 92 for further information regarding the Victorian Baccalaureate).
+The Victorian Baccalaureate has been developed to provide an additional form of recognition for those students who choose to undertake the demands of studying both a higher-level mathematics and a language in their VCE program of study (see VCE Baccalaureate at the back of this booklet for further information).